dodrio/jet/README.md

 ```

 If you get right content, then jet is working.
 And your shell environment is set properly, too.

-## Last
-You are not alone, we are all fighting for freedom.

 ## Reference
 * [HTTPS connections over proxy servers](http://stackoverflow.com/questions/516323/https-connections-over-proxy-servers)